 in serious injuries.

-497 KB) is not a regulatory requirement, but it is
+This guideline is not a regulatory requirement, but it is

 consistent with federal and state regulations if properly implemented.
 It is a tool for

 quality improvement that providers can integrate into their policies, procedures and

 training programs for clinical practice.
 The guideline will soon be available on the

 Department of Health and Family Services (DHFS) web site at: http://www.dhs.wisconsin.gov/rl_DSL/Publications/BQAnodMems.htm

 A videotape of provider presentations about their piloting experience is available.

 This video is not a training video that would "stand alone," but it would be